TadiT7/treble_experimentations_wiki/Nokia-1.md

 Use launcher shortcut to launch the app.
 It will allow you can see files in Internal storage once.

+If you made it crashed constantly.
+Clean up the app data will do the trick.

 * SIM / Mobile Data / Voice:

 Works, unstable.